Consumers

 A

-purchaser or lessee of a new or used motor vehicle under
+purchaser or lessee of a new motor vehicle under

 warranty in the state of California has various rights under